marcojakob/dart-swiper/README.md

 * `startIndex`: the index position the Swiper should start at - *default: 0*
 * `speed`: the speed of prev and next transitions in milliseconds - *default: 300*
+* `autoWidth`: defines if the Swiper should automatically adjust the width when the browser is resized.
+You might want to disable this if you want to manually do some width and height calculations.
+If disabled, make sure you call the `resize` method after the size of the Swiper changed - *default: true*
 * `autoHeightRatio` defines if and how the Swiper should calculate the height.
-If defined, the height is calculated from the swiper width with `autoHeightRatio` and automatically applied when the browser is resized.
+If defined, the height is calculated from the Swiper's width with `autoHeightRatio` and automatically applied when the browser is resized.
   This is useful, e.g. for responsive images - *default: null*
 * `disableTouch`: defines if swiping with touch should be ignored.